 Some people need additional treatments to supplement their drops.
 These can include laser surgeries in the office or incisional surgeries in the operating room.

 What does it mean to be a Glaucoma Suspect?

 Your ophthalmologist may tell you that you are at risk for glaucoma if you have one or more risk factors.
 This is especially so for the risk factors that are noticed at the time of examination such as the IOP or appearance of the optic nerve.

 Does Glaucoma have symptoms?

 You may have seen a picture or poster of “what glaucoma looks like.”
-In the picture you see a scene with a black blind spot.
+In the picture, you see a scene with a black blind spot.
 These pictures are factually incorrect, and lead people to think “How could I miss that, its so obvious?”
 You can’t “see” blind spots.
-In fact everyone has a normal blind spot in each eye that they are born with and never notice.
-The principle reason you can’t notice blind spots is that the brain automatically fills in this information with information from the other eye, and portions from the surrounding vision, and by quick scanning motions your eye makes many times each second.
+In fact, everyone has a normal blind spot in each eye that they are born with and never notice.
+The principal reason you can’t notice blind spots is that the brain automatically fills in this information with information from the other eye, and portions from the surrounding vision, and by quick scanning motions your eye makes many times each second.
 Eventually, however, glaucoma damage can become so severe that there isn’t enough surrounding vision to fill in the defects.
-By this time serious disability is present.
+By this time a serious disability is present.